 Why Content Marketing Doesn’t Suck

 As the saying goes, “Haters will hate.”
 Don’t let them talk you out of the benefits that content marketing can deliver over a long period of time.
-This episode of Copyblogger Radio will show you what Procter & Gamble, soap operas and content marketing have in common.
+This episode of The Lede (when it was still hosted by Robert Bruce) will show you what Procter & Gamble, soap operas, and content marketing have in common.
 And then some.

 The Two Vital Attributes of Quality Content

-Ever wondered what makes some blog posts funny, vigorous and meaningful?
-You know, the kinds of blog posts that you not only share — but save.
+Ever wondered what makes some blog posts funny, vigorous, and meaningful?
+You know, the types of blog posts you not only share — but save.
 Print out.
 Study.
 Wonder no more.

 Everything You Need to Know About Creating Killer Content in 3 Simple Words

-Here’s a simple, sticky formula — one that basically consolidates what every guru, expert and pundit has been saying about persuasion, usability and web marketing — that will make creating compelling copy easy.
+Try this sticky formula — one that basically consolidates what every guru, expert, and pundit has been saying about persuasion, usability, and web marketing — that will make creating compelling copy easy.

 10 Content Marketing Goals worth Pursuing

 What do you want your content to accomplish?
 You do have goals, right?
-If not, start with these ten.
+If not, start with these 10.

 The 5 Keys to Content Marketing Mastery